quixio/quix-streams/docs/tutorials/word-count/README.md

 First, go ahead and get a kafka cluster running.
 To easily follow along with this example, just follow THESE (link) instructions.

 ### Install quixstreams
-Then, install the quixstreams library in your python environment
+In your python environment, run `pip install quixstreams`

 ### Run the Producer and Application
 Just call `python producer.py` and `python application.py` in separate windows.